How to limit Internet bandwidth on your PC

 - Find a section called QoS Setup or something similar, which is where you set Internet traffic priorities

 - Using your own computer’s MAC address or IP address, set up your traffic priority as high, medium, or low

 - You can repeat this process with each device that connects to your network

-Depending on what type of software your router has, you might have more QoS options to choose.
-Some routers will let you setup upload and download speeds with QoS based on a number of different factors.
+Depending on what type of software your router has, you might have more QoS options to choose from.
+Some routers will let you set up upload and download speeds with QoS based on a number of different factors.

 Some routers will even have Intelligent QoS, which automatically or “intelligently” sets up what type of traffic gets priority.
 For example, it might decide that video and music streaming will get a higher priority than, say, file downloads.
 But, it’s often better to go ahead and set up QoS manually if you’re having trouble with machines in your home taking up too much bandwidth.

 A lot of new routers have options to set up ‘Parental Controls.’
 Whether you’d like to limit timeframes or bandwidth, there may be some options here for you.